scamp/fuel-plugin-calico/README.md

 - Create a new OpenStack environment, selecting:

+    Liberty on Ubuntu Trusty ( For Fuel 8.0 )
-	Kilo on Ubuntu Trusty
+	Mitaka on Ubuntu Trusty ( For Fuel 9.0 )

-	"Neutron with VLAN segmentation" as the networking setup
+	"Calico" as the networking setup

 - Under the settings tab, make sure the following options are checked: